 Your healthcare provider will take a complete health history and do a physical exam.
 Your provider may order the following tests:

 These tests help to measure the lungs’ ability to move air in and out of your lungs.
 The tests are often done with special machines that you breathe into.
 They may include:

 Spirometry.
 This test uses a spirometer device to see how well your lungs are working.
-It is one of the simplest, most common pulmonary function tests.
-It may be used for any or all of these reasons:
+It's one of the simplest, most common pulmonary function tests.
+It may be used for any or all these reasons:

 - To find out how well your lungs take in, hold, and move air

 - To keep watch on a lung disease

 - To see how well treatment is working

 - To find out how serious your lung disease is